markogilic/fylo-dark-theme-landing-page-master/README.md

-# Frontend Mentor - Fylo dark theme landing
+# Frontend Mentor - Fylo dark theme landing page
-This is a solution to the [Fylo dark theme landing](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd) challenge on Frontend Mentor.
+This is a solution to the [Fylo dark theme landing page](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd) challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview